 The answer to this question depends on your personal circumstances, your financial philosophy and your spending habits.
 If you’re in doubt about whether it’s worth it, have a conversation with a financial advisor to help you decide.

 Sometimes, as in the case of medical expenses, the costs of the loan are subordinate to the crisis in front of you.
-Or if you find that you’re in a tight bind – such as needing a new car to be able to get to work – then a personal loan might be needed.
+Or if you find that you’re in a tight bind – such as needing a new car to be able to get to work.

 Whether the benefit of obtaining a personal loan outweighs the costs can be a tough decision, and in some cases, an emotional one.
 Do you research, discover your options, and talk things over with a trusted friend or financial advisor before committing to a loan offer.